-- 2/3 Cup Sugar
+- ⅔ Cup Sugar (140g)

-- 1/4 Cup Icing Sugar (can omit and use 1 cup sugar
+- ¼ Cup Icing Sugar (can omit and use 1 cup sugar) (30g)

 - 2 Large Eggs

-- 3 Cups Flour
+- 3 Cups All Purpose Flour (380g)

-- 1 Tsp Baking Soda
+- 1 teaspoon Baking Soda

-- 3 Tsp Baking Powder
+- 3 teaspoon Baking Powder

-- 1 Tbsp Water
+- 1 Tbsp.
+Water

-- 2 Tbsp Brown Sugar
+- 2 Tbsp.
+Brown Sugar (30g)

-- 1-2 Tsp Cinnamon
+- 2-3 teaspoon Cinnamon

 - 2 or 3 Large Granny Smith Apples

-Preheat the oven to 180°C (350°F) and grease a 11"x7" baking pan with non stick spray or butter.
-(You could use a 9x13 but it will yield a slightly flatter shortcake).
+- Preheat the oven to 180°C (350°F) and grease a 11"x7" baking pan with non stick spray or butter.
+(You could use a 9"x13" but it will yield a slightly flatter shortcake).

-First make the shortcake.
+- First make the shortcake.

-Cream the butter, sugar and icing sugar until pale and creamy.
+- Cream the butter, sugar and icing sugar until pale and creamy.

-Press into a flat disk and place in the fridge while you make the apple filling.
+- Press into a flat disk and place in the fridge while you make the apple filling.

 - In a saucepan add the water, brown sugar and cinnamon.

-Peel the skin off the apples and chop the apples into thin slicing and then chop those slices into half.
+- Peel the skin off the apples and chop the apples into thin slicing and then chop those slices into half.
 (2 or 3 apples depending on how much apple filling you want)

 - Place in the saucepan over a medium heat until the apples begin to cook and the brown sugar dissolves.